cdoswald/SPIDER/README.md

 > (https://spider.grand-challenge.org/data/)

-Note that all images are rescaled to have unsigned 16-bit integer resolution for compatibility with the HuggingFace `datasets` library.
+Note that all images are rescaled to have unsigned 16-bit integer resolution for compatibility with the Hugging Face `datasets` library.
 If you want to use the original resolution, you can load the original images from the local cache indicated in each example's `image_path` and `mask_path` features.
 See the [tutorial](tutorials/load_data.ipynb) for more information.